 The Learned Turtle is the evolution of a nickname which I was given over twenty years ago by a work friend, and it has stuck with me ever since.
 It’s now a pseudonym behind which I indulge my book geekery.

-I’m a 44 year-old male from New Zealand who had an old-school rural upbringing and I currently call the beautiful little city of Christchurch my home.
-I’m a professional aircraft maintenance engineer, am married to a nurse, have three sons and a modest obsession with motorcycles (the truth: I’m crazy about bikes).
+I’m a 44 year-old born and bred New Zealander and I currently call the beautiful little city of Christchurch my home.
+I’m a professional aircraft maintenance engineer, my wife is a nurse, I have three sons and a modest obsession with motorcycles (the truth: I’m crazy about bikes).

 Whenever I can fit it in around the busy rush of everyday life, I love to read books, talk about them and review them.
-Reading is my favorite escape (a crucial element of my “sanity maintenance” regime) and the preferred way to feed my mind.
+Reading is my favorite escape, a crucial element of my “sanity maintenance” regime and my preferred way to nourish my mind.

 My reading varies in flavor but in recent years I’ve found myself enjoying a lot of science fiction.
 I also like to read historical and military themed books, both fiction and non-fiction, as well as biographical books about people who interest me.
 The occasional thriller and action-adventure novel finds it’s way onto my list as well.

 My reviews begin with a synopsis (in italics) followed by my thoughts.
 I usually find my ratings by scoring the book in three basic categories and the final score is simply the median.
-The categories are:
+The categories are meant to apply to both fiction and non-fiction works and are as follows:

-1. Concept – the idea of the book or story, how the plot or theme captures my imagination.
+Concept – The idea of the book or story, how well the theme or plot captured my imagination.

-2. Delivery – the writing style, how it’s laid out and presented (even a book that I don’t really like could still score high here).
+Delivery – The writing style, layout, presentation and how this helped or hindered my comprehension (even a book that I didn’t enjoy could still score high here).

 In addition to book reviews and things about reading, you may see links to random things which have caught my eye.
 I sometimes like to delve into the occasional speculative idea or theory.